MrBeamer/mellow-bank-webapp/readme.md

 ## General info

-🛠 Work in progress - Mellow - banking website 💵
+Mellow - banking website 💵

 ## Functionality info

 - Login into two accounts MB or JA
-- Transfer money
+- Transfer money between the accounts (MB and JA)
 - Take a loan
 - Delete account
-- converts money, time, date to region currency
+- converts money, time, date, and currency in regards to the current region/locale

 ## Technologies

 Project is created with:

 - JavaScript
-- Bootstrap
+- Bootstrap (only Navbar)
 - Ionicons
-- CSS grid

 ## Live Preview